Robobc/Transform-your-APIs-into-agent-tools-with-UTCP/README.md

      export PASSWORD="S3cuRe#FaKE*"
    ```

+### Individual Endpoint Testing

 **Unprotected endpoint**
-To test the unprotected endpoint, send a HTTP GET request command to the HTTP API unprotected endpoint.
-Be sure to update the endpoint with outputs of your stack.
-The response payload should shows `Hello Unprotected Space`.
+To test the unprotected endpoint, send a HTTP GET request to the unprotected endpoint.
+The response should show `Hello Unprotected Space`.
 ```bash
 curl ${API_URL}/unprotected
 ```

 **Protected endpoint**
 To test the protected endpoint: